matuteiglesias/journal/content/Health/2025-06-11_Enhanced_Post-Operative_Documentation_Templates.md

 ## 📅 2025-06-11 — Session: Enhanced Post-Operative Documentation Templates

 **🕒 13:30–15:30**
-**🏷️ Labels**: SOAP, Tasy, medical documentation, post-operative care, clinical notes
+**🏷️ Labels**: SOAP, Tasy, Medical Documentation, Post-Operative Care, Clinical Notes
 **📂 Project**: Health
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary goal of this session was to enhance and standardize post-operative [[documentation]] using the SOAP (Subjective, Objective, Assessment, Plan) note format for various medical procedures in the Tasy electronic medical record system.
+The primary goal of this session was to enhance and standardize post-operative documentation using the SOAP (Subjective, Objective, Assessment, Plan) note format for various medical procedures in the Tasy electronic medical record system.

 ### Key Activities
-- Reviewed and suggested improvements for post-operative [[documentation]], including pre-anesthetic checks, anesthesia types, bleeding, monitoring, and medications.
+- Reviewed and suggested improvements for post-operative documentation, including pre-anesthetic checks, anesthesia types, bleeding, monitoring, and medications.
 - Developed a reorganized SOAP note template specifically for Tasy, focusing on enhancing traceability and clarity.
 - Created structured SOAP notes for documenting post-operative statuses for vasectomy and tubal ligation procedures.